 Island of Lost Souls.
 1932, USA.
 Directed by Erle C. Kenton.
 Written by Philip Wylie & Waldemar Young.
 Based on the novel The Island of Dr. Moreau by H.G.
 Wells.
 Starring: Charles Laughton, Richard Arlen, Bela Lugosi, Kathleen Burke.
 Cinematography: Karl Struss.
 Make-up: Charles Gemora, Wally Westmore.
 Produced for Paramount.
 IMDb score: 7.6.
 Tomatometer: 96.
 Metascore: N/A.

 ”Not to walk on all fours!
 That is the law!
 Are we not men?” chants Bela Lugosi in heavy manimal make-up in as scene from the 1932 film Island of Lost Souls, that has since become a classic.
 Although it is often clumped together with the Universal horror pictures of the time, like Frankenstein (review) and Dracula (both 1931), it was in fact made by Paramount, who also made Dr Jekyll and Mr Hyde (1931, review).
-In both these Paramount horrors, you can see a sort of refinement and style that was lacking from the Universal pictures, Bride of Frankenstein (1935) perhaps being the exception.
+In both these Paramount horrors, you can see a sort of refinement and style that was lacking from the Universal pictures, Bride of Frankenstein (1935, review) perhaps being the exception.

 Island of Lost Souls is based on the novella The Island of Dr. Moreau, written by the father of modern science fiction, H.G.
 Wells, in 1896.
 It was Wells’ third novel, after The Time Machine and The Wonderful Visit (both 1895).